Albertus L. Meyers Bridge: Opening

 Upon its November 17, 1913 opening, the bridge, then known as the Eighth Street Bridge, was the longest and highest concrete bridge in the world.

 From its opening until the 1950s, the structure operated as a toll bridge with an automobile toll of five cents.

 Electric street car service

 The Liberty Bell Line, Lehigh Valley Transit's electric street car line, which ran from Allentown to Quakertown, Sellersville, Lansdale, Norristown and Philadelphia, ran across the bridge until that interurban service was discontinued on September 6, 1951.
 The concrete standards that once supported the trolley wire are still standing on the bridge to this day.

 Albertus L. Meyers Bridge renaming

-In 1974, the Eighth Street Bridge was formally renamed the Albertus L. Meyers Bridge in honor of Albertus L. Meyers, a well-known conductor of the Allentown Band and a cornet player in John Philip Sousa's band.
+In 1974, the Eighth Street Bridge was formally renamed the Albertus L. Meyers Bridge in honor of Albertus L. Meyers, a conductor of the Allentown Band and a cornet player in John Philip Sousa's band.
 As a boy, Meyers played in the Allentown Band at the 1913 opening of the bridge that now bears his name.